silentorb/marloth-story/books/fairytale/part4.md

 Fugue, who had poked his head out of the doorway and was peering down each direction of the hall, hurriedly pulled back and slammed the door.
-"Get ourselves out of here!" he retorted.
+"Getting ourselves out of here!" he retorted.
 "The guards have finally caught up with us!"

 He threw open the window and surveyed the alley below.
 Earlier that